Bitcoin Leverage and Margin Explanation & Example

 Margin Level = 200 %

-Because when a trader has got a higher leverage - it means that they have more margin level percentage above what is required (A.K.A.
-More "Free Margin") their open Bitcoin trade positions are less likely to get closed by a margin call as explained above.
-This is the explanation why investors will choose the leverage option 5:1 for their Bitcoin account and according to their risk management guidelines, they won't trade above 5:1 leverage ratio.
+When an individual possesses higher leverage, it indicates that they have a greater margin level percentage exceeding the required amount (also known as more 'Free Margin').
+Consequently, their open Bitcoin trade positions are less susceptible to closure due to a margin call, as previously explained.
+This elucidates why investors often select a leverage option of 5:1 for their Bitcoin accounts, adhering to their risk management guidelines, and refrain from trading above a 5:1 leverage ratio.